Skip to main contentSkip to article

 Permitted uses on ALR land include farming, farm-related activities, agritourism (within limits), farm retail (within limits), home-based business (within limits), and one residence plus the additional-residence framework described below.
 Subdivision typically requires ALC approval; non-farm uses (commercial businesses unrelated to agriculture, landfill, fill placement beyond regulated limits) typically require an ALC non-farm use application submitted via the local government.
 The Commission’s 2019 reforms tightened many of these paths; landowner-initiated exclusion applications were largely ended in 2019, partially restored by amendment in 2021, and remain rare.

-The honest practitioner take: do not buy Glen Valley acreage on the assumption that the ALR rules will change in your favour.
-Buy it for what the rules let you do today.
+Net effect: price a Glen Valley acreage purchase for what the ALR rules allow today, not on the assumption they will change in your favour.
 For a deeper walkthrough of the ALR framework and the offer-side due diligence checklist, see the buying ALR acreage in the Fraser Valley guide.

 The BC ALC additional-residence framework (2021–2025)